CT-Hackerspace/cth-website/site/blog/ct-hackerspace-tailgating-social-at-goshen-hamfest-may-22nd.md

 author: Bill
 ---

-# CT Hackerspace Tailgating Social at Goshen Hamfest May 22nd

 The normally scheduled month Retro - Computing and Gaming Event will be bumped to next Saturday, May 29th